the-universal-linux-society/GitHub-Search/README.md

 ```

 - **EXAMPLE**
--Enter 'search' to search for GitHub repositories or 'exit' to quit: search
+Type 'search' to search for GitHub repositories or 'exit' to quit: search
 -Enter a keyword to search for in GitHub repositories: machine learning
 -Searching...
 -Matching GitHub Repository URLs: